Skip to main content

 Congratulations, you've landed your first role as a manager!
 Now comes the really daunting part: meeting your team.

-Your first week as a manager will arguably be one of the most memorable — if not challenging — chapters of your entire career.
+Your first week as a new manager will arguably be one of the most memorable — if not challenging — chapters of your entire career.
 After all, first impressions always count, but they count a whole lot more when you're introducing yourself to a roomful of people as their new leader.

 The good news is that your first week as a manager doesn't have to be traumatic.
 With a little bit of preparation, you can use week zero to set yourself up for a long and happy relationship with your team.